UST-MICO/grapheditor/docs/groups.rst

 .. warning:: The function :js:func:`GraphEditor.getNodesFromPoint` that is used to find the possible group to relies on the **fully rendered** svg!

-To allow nodes leaving the group use :js:attr:`GroupBehaviour.allowDraggedNodesLeavingGroup` and :js:func:`GroupBehaviour.allowThisDraggedNodeLeavingGroup`.
+To allow nodes leaving the group use :js:attr:`GroupBehaviour.allowDraggedNodesLeavingGroup?` and :js:func:`GroupBehaviour.allowThisDraggedNodeLeavingGroup?`.

-To fix a node to a position relative to the group node use :js:attr:`GroupBehaviour.childNodePositions`.
+To fix a node to a position relative to the group node use :js:attr:`GroupBehaviour.childNodePositions?`.

 Relevant attributes:

-* :js:attr:`GroupBehaviour.allowFreePositioning`
+* :js:attr:`GroupBehaviour.allowFreePositioning?`
-* :js:attr:`GroupBehaviour.captureDraggedNodes`
+* :js:attr:`GroupBehaviour.captureDraggedNodes?`
-* :js:func:`GroupBehaviour.captureThisDraggedNode`
+* :js:func:`GroupBehaviour.captureThisDraggedNode?`
-* :js:attr:`GroupBehaviour.allowDraggedNodesLeavingGroup`
+* :js:attr:`GroupBehaviour.allowDraggedNodesLeavingGroup?`
-* :js:func:`GroupBehaviour.allowThisDraggedNodeLeavingGroup`
+* :js:func:`GroupBehaviour.allowThisDraggedNodeLeavingGroup?`
-* :js:func:`GroupBehaviour.afterNodeJoinedGroup`
+* :js:func:`GroupBehaviour.afterNodeJoinedGroup?`
-* :js:func:`GroupBehaviour.afterNodeLeftGroup`
+* :js:func:`GroupBehaviour.afterNodeLeftGroup?`
-* :js:attr:`GroupBehaviour.childNodePositions`
+* :js:attr:`GroupBehaviour.childNodePositions?`
-* :js:attr:`GroupBehaviour.occupiedDropZones`
+* :js:attr:`GroupBehaviour.occupiedDropZones?`

 .. seealso::
     The default implementation relevant for node joining/leaving with drag and drop: